Magento vs Shopify

 Large and Helpful Community

-An open-source platform naturally breeds collaboration and a sense of community, which is why Magento users tend to band together.
-For example, the Magento Forum is home to many experts and developers who spend long hours working on the platform.
+For example, the Magento Forum is home to many experts and developers working long hours on the platform.
 Beginners are also there to learn and ask questions.

 Such an environment naturally breeds discussion, and if you need help with something on Magento, turning to the forum is a great idea.
 The members are all too willing to offer their assistance.

 If you’re not starting a new topic, you can always search for past answers to similar questions.
-With some digging, you’ll likely find what you need to kick start your Magento store.
+With some digging, you’ll likely find what you need to kick-start your Magento store.

 Thousands of Extensions